ALOHA!

 A famous overlook on the north side of the island.

-You can head down to the beach by taking a steep walk there, or this is one of the Big Island drives that required a 4×4 since it’s a steep drive there.
+It used to be a popular thing to head down to the beach by taking a steep walk there, or by driving a 4×4 down since it’s a steep drive there.

 32. Pololu Valley lookout